 Acknowledge the Harm

-Luskin says that The first step is to fully acknowledge the harm done.
+Luskin says that the first step is to fully acknowledge the harm done.
 Acknowledgment trumps role.
-It doesn’t matter if your the Involved Partner or the Hurt Partner.
+It doesn’t matter if you’re the Involved Partner or the Hurt Partner.
 Seeing “what is” is unavoidably painful work.

 Feel the Harm